Ernawaty2024/python-challenge/README.md

-# Python-Challenge
+# Financial Analysis of Company Records

 ## About the Project
 ### PyBank
 #### Introduction
 This Python script is designed to analyze the financial records of a company.
-It reads in a dataset named budget_data.csv, which contains two columns: "Date" and "Profit/Losses".
+It reads in a dataset named `budget_data.csv`, which contains two columns: "Date" and "Profit/Losses".
 The script calculates various financial metrics over the given period.

 #### Metrics Calculated
 1. **Total Months** : Calculates the total number of months included in the dataset.